u2i/webapp-team-app/k8s/components/database/alloydb-omni/README.md

 This component provides a single-instance AlloyDB Omni database for preview and development environments.

+> **Note**: This component is preserved for reference but not currently used in preview environments.
+> Preview environments now use the shared boundary-wide AlloyDB instance with PR-specific databases.

 ## Resources Included

 - **DBCluster**: AlloyDB Omni cluster with optimized settings for dev/preview